-As of July 2020, Jackson was ranked by 247Sports as the No. 1 cornerback in the nation ahead of Florida State commit Travis Hunter.
-He was rated fourth overall regardless of position, a rating he’s more than earned given how often he dominates wide receivers in California.
+As of January 2021, five-star cornerback Domani Jackson was ranked by 247Sports as the No. 1 cornerback in the nation ahead of Florida State commit Travis Hunter.
+He was rated third overall regardless of position by the 247Sports Composite, a rating he’s more than earned given how often he dominates wide receivers in California.

 Jackson helped the Mater Dei Monarchs finish 12-1 in 2019, losing only to St. John Bosco in the CIF Southern Section Championship.
-Mater Dei was ranked as the No. 2 team in the nation by MaxPreps.
+After the playoffs, Mater Dei was ranked as the No. 2 team in the nation by MaxPreps.

 – Alabama Crimson Tide

 – Arizona State Sun Devils

 – Clemson Tigers